rbih-boulanouar/UofTCTF-2024/Miscellaneous/Out of the Bucket2/README.md

 lets try if its valid or not. we can do that by installing [Google cloud SDK](https://cloud.google.com/sdk?hl=en) or directly from cloud shell in [Google cloud console](https://console.cloud.google.com/)

-by following the steps in GCP documentation we can authenticate gcloud using a service account by using this command
+by following the steps in GCP documentation we can authenticate GCLOUD using a service account by using this command

 `gcloud auth activate-service-account image-server@out-of-the-bucket.iam.gserviceaccount.com  --key-file=funny.json`